 WHEN IS THE BEST TIME TO INSTALL A LAWN?

 The process of dormant seeding is basically the same as if you were to seed during Spring, Summer, or Fall.
 Soil needs to be prepared by loosening it up and clearing debris (dead grass, weeds) so the seed can be spread on the bare dirt.
 A slit seeder is a machine commonly used for larger applications.
 It will make a shallow slit in the ground that the seeds rest in.
 Once the seeds are sown, make sure they are watered.
 With conventional seeding, continual watering and maintenance would be necessary for proper growth.
 But with dormant seeding, the seeds can be left alone until Spring.

 Why is dormant seeding beneficial?

-The fact that the seeds don’t germinate immediatley would normally be viewed as a negative.
-But dormant seeding can be very effective when done properly.
+The fact that the seeds don’t germinate immediately would normally be viewed as a negative.
+However, dormant seeding can be very effective when done properly.
 One of the most important components of growing grass from seed is the contact between the seed and soil.
 Over the course of winter the ground will freeze, thaw, shift, and heave.
 All this movement allows the seeds to settle into the soil rather than sit on the surface.
 The cooler temperatures and snow coverage also help to keep the soil moist when the seeds start to sprout in the Spring.

 Hopefully all your Fall chores are complete; including your sprinkler system winterization.
 But if there is one last chore to take care of, try dormant seeding.
-This process can very tricky though, so calling a professional is your best bet at a lush green lawn.
+This process can be very tricky though, so calling a professional is your best bet at a lush green lawn.
 For those who missed the prime window for a grass seed lawn but need to fix their lawn, dormant seeding will give you a head start on your lawn next Spring.